shankar-r10n/spt-aca-hol/README.md

 ***
 **Why is it relevant to the customer ?**
 a.
 Nudge Marketblitz's developer team further to get familiar with the Azure command line and scripting options.
 b.
-Addresses the customer's need for segementing their API suite - with few APIs for internal only use and others for external use.
+Addresses the customer's need for segmenting their API suite - with few APIs for internal only use and others for external use.

 ***